 When people talk about cutting the unit where children learn to read history from the pen of Benjamin Franklin or William Shakespeare, I am really beginning to fear for our future.
 I didn’t stop to think that this new world order means that kids turn into adults without even figuring out how to read cursive.
 That’s ludicrous!

 We’re not talking about ancient Sanskrit.
-We’re talking about The Constitution, The Gettysburg Address, Ronald Reagan’s Diary, and Grandma’s next birthday card.
+We’re talking about The Constitution, The Gettysburg Address, Ronald Reagan’s Diary and Grandma’s next birthday card.
 Who the heck decided that our children only need to read a text message or an email?
-(They certainly don’t read newspapers).
+(They certainly don’t read newspapers—and no one can read a road map).

 I cannot accept this.
 Imagine leaving a note for your executive assistant, “Tell the customer that I will call in an hour”, only to learn that it is as cryptic as if it were in a foreign language or a secret code.
 If that same assistant tells me that I should have texted him or left a voice message, he will be looking for new job.
 Are we prepared to lose written language in a single generation?
 Really prepared?!!
 What about you?
 Do you care?